CodeMaster7000/Chuck-Norris-Jokes-Application/README.md

 ## About

-A Python application, made with Tkinter, that generates Chuck Norris Jokes with its APIs.
+A Python application, made with Tkinter, that generates Chuck Norris Jokes with its API.

 ## Usage